 On November 1, 2009 the Company adopted new guidance which clarified that stock-based payment awards that entitle holders to receive non-forfeitable dividends before they vest should be considered participating securities and included in the basic Earnings Per Share ("EPS") calculation.
-The adoption of this guidance did not have any impact on our consolidated results of operations.
+The adoption of this guidance has been applied for all periods presented.
 For additional details on our EPS calculation see Note 12 to our Condensed Consolidated Financial Statements.